-A slogan is usually a short phrase that captures core values, personality, and positioning of a brand.
+A great slogan is usually a short phrase that captures the core values personality, and positioning of a brand.

 Just as with using free logo makers—I wouldn't recommend using any free slogan makers as well, but if you wanna give it a try—be my guest!